petrickow/INF5960_JMatLinkAdapter/README.md

 https://www.physionet.org/physiotools/puka/

 TODO List:
+PRI: Finish tests, asserting that all type convertions are done properly

 Make it so that errors in preferences does not result in the deletion of the preferences file!

 Now that we have preferences, try adding valid clips.
 Reformat the samples file so that we have a valid clip.